-Inhabit Pilates and Movement was created as a place for people to enjoy exercise and re-educate their body in habits of strength and grace.
+Inhabit Pilates and Movement is a place for people to enjoy exercise and and make good movement part of their every day lives.

 Inhabit Pilates and Movement Studio is grounded in the work of exercise pioneer Joseph Pilates, creator of “The Pilates Method”.
 Pilates did the bulk of his work in NYC from 1926 until his death in 1967.
 He had, during his lifetime, worked with people from all walks of life and trained a handful of teachers whom we now call “The Elders.”
 Pilates was years ahead of his time in terms of his approach to training the human body.

 While many think that the Pilates Method is just a “core workout,” its focus is not that narrow, and it was never taught that way by any of the people who studied directly with Pilates himself.
 The idea of a core workout implies that we do work on our abdominals, maybe back, and leave the rest of the body to be trained by other forms of exercise.
 But, Pilates is really a system or method for training the whole body for health.
 Physically, we train muscle systems to co-ordinate with each other to accomplish all ranges of movement safely.
 Importantly, we also re-educate the brain to get back to clear and functional movement patterns.